pondrejk/dizzer/chap3-vis_challenges-density.md

 ## Avoiding aggregation

-Visual conflicts of diplayed symbology is nothing uncommon in thematic cartography and there are several more or less scalable approaches to mitigaing the issue without the need to aggragate.
+Visual conflicts of displayed symbology is nothing uncommon in thematic cartography and there are several more or less scalable approaches to mitigaing the issue without the need to aggragate.

 Adjusting symbology properties is possibly simplest first solution.
 Conflicts in the map field are largely caused by conflicting symbology rather than conflicting location.
 For point features more than for others the sybology naturally covers up more space than the real spatial extent of the penomenon, think of thematic map methods such as propotional symbol maps.
 Classical techniques to deal with it range form adjusting symbol scales to reduce overlays, setting the drawing order (smallest symbols on the top) to make all symbols visible to symbol displacement possibly with leading lines pointing to correct location (all automatable to a degree quite well) sometimes combined also with downplaying the basemap to reduce the conflict with spatial context.